 How to Create an Insane Home Theater Using a Video Wall Screen

 If you’re like most of us, you probably spend a lot of time in front of the TV at home.
-Whether it’s to watch movies, play video games or just hang out with friends and family.
+Whether it’s to watch movies, play video games, or just hang out with friends and family.
 But if you really want to bring your viewing experience to the next level, why not build an insane home theater those rocks?
 Using the incredibly large screen that comes with a video wall screens.
 You can make your home theater into an unforgettable immersive experience.
 Here’s how to create an awesome and totally insane home theater using a video wall screen in three easy steps!

 Planning Your Room Layout

-While many video walls consist of five, six or more individual video screens, there is no set rule for how many screens you should use.
+While many video walls consist of five, six, or more individual video screens, there is no set rule for how many screens you should use.
 This decision will vary depending on your personal preference and what type of content you are trying to display.
-For example, displaying multiple windows side-by-side is one way of taking advantage of multiple video walls but it’s not going to work well if you want to show record content.
-If possible, when planning your room layout make sure that each video wall screens contains identical or complimentary video inputs and displays exactly what you want it to display (and nothing else).
+For example, displaying multiple windows side-by-side is one way of taking advantage of multiple video walls but it’s not going to work well if you want to show the recorded content.
+If possible, when planning your room layout make sure that each video wall screen contains identical or complimentary video inputs and displays exactly what you want it to display (and nothing else).
 That way all that’s left is figuring out which screen does what!

 Choosing the Right Hardware

 Before you install your video wall screens, you’ll need to figure out what screen hardware will work best for your setup.
 The size of your video wall, or multiple screens if that’s what you’re working with, will determine how many units and what size screens you need.
 A professional installer can help with these decisions and also wire up everything for you so all you have to do is plug in when it’s all said and done.
 However, some do-it-yourself kits are available so even those on a budget can choose their own hardware.
-This can make it easy for users who want more control over how their video wall screens looks.
+This can make it easy for users who want more control over how their video wall screens look.

 Choosing Your Software

 There are many professional video editing software options available today, but that doesn’t mean you have to spend thousands of dollars on something like Final Cut Pro.
 There are affordable solutions that give you plenty of power and control without breaking your budget.
-For example, Sony Vegas Movie Studio has one of the most user-friendly interfaces we’ve see with some interesting tools that make creating videos much easier.
+For example, Sony Vegas Movie Studio has one of the most user-friendly interfaces we’ve seen with some interesting tools that make creating videos much easier.
 Check out our rundown here: Best Video Editing Software for Beginners That You Can Afford in 2018

 Testing before Installation

 Before you begin installing your video wall, it’s important to test each screen independently.
 This is easily done by connecting each screen to your computer and then booting up a video player.
 Turn off all of your computer’s displays except for one; from there, connect each of your display screens separately.
-Each video output should have its own unique name, like display1 or monitor4.
+Each video output should have its own unique names, like display1 or monitor4.
 Once you see what looks like one unified image on all displays, congratulations!
 You now know that everything is ready for installation.

 When setting up your video wall, it’s important to keep in mind where you’ll be sitting during viewing.
 If you’re using front-projection technology with separate projectors for each screen, place them so that viewers are about three times further away from the screens than they would be from a single screen of similar size.
 This allows your eyes and brain time to adjust between images and take in each image as one complete picture.
 To play video content through one projector, however, that distance might need to be shorter depending on how large each individual screen is—as well as how close viewers will sit while watching.

 One of those super-huge wall-mounted TV screens can be extremely eye-catching, but you want one that won’t dominate your home theater.
 The smaller of two main types of video wall (the other being matrix), each panel can be placed independently in terms of size and height, giving you more control over your video screen’s exact dimensions.
-Installation is also easier than with a Matrix Video Wall screen because fewer cables are required, and you can even place panels around corners or doors or windows.
+Installation is also easier than with a Matrix Video Wall screen because fewer cables are required, and you can even place panels around corners or doors, or windows.
 It’s not as easy to create curved configurations as it is with matrix because each panel needs to run along edge-to-edge contact.
-However, if you have only need for regular rectangular screens, there’s no reason not to go with classic layout choices instead!
+However, if you have only needed regular rectangular screens, there’s no reason not to go with classic layout choices instead!

 Benefits of video walls